Subhom1/bills-dashboard/README.md

 - Implements tabbed interface
 - Manages modal state

+### BillFilterSelect

+Selectbox to show all bill status option for filtering

+- Shows bill statuses
+- Implements bills filtering by bill status

 ## State Management

 Using Recoil for state management with the following atoms: